Takashi Matsunaga: Life and career

-Matsunaga was born and raised in Kobe.
+Matsunaga was born in 1987 and raised in Kobe.
 At the age of five he first played a piano and Hammond organ that his father had.
 His father also took him to jazz clubs.
 After winning an electric organ competition at the age of ten, Matsunaga took lessons from Tadao Kitano, who also taught Makoto Ozone.
 Matsunaga played his first concert as a professional when he was 15, appeared on television in 2002, then signed with Toshiba-EMI and released his first album the following year.
 As an 18-year-old, Matsunaga was promoted by Toshiba-EMI as "the youngest pro jazz pianist in Japan".
 Storm Zone, his 2004 release and debut album for Blue Note, contained only his original compositions.
 In 2012, he recorded for the anime Kids on the Slope, which narrates the story of two teenagers playing jazz, one piano the other drums.

 Playing style

 "Matsunaga has a busy, almost frenetic, bop-based playing style, with dense clusters of notes and a profusion of riffs and melodic ideas."
+All About Jazz reviewers of his album Storm Zone identified numerous influences on his piano style; an AllMusic commentator wrote that "he had yet to mature into a distinctive individualist".